Common digestive problems – and how to treat them

 Certain medicines that your doctor may have prescribed for you for other health conditions can lead to side effects that may upset your tummy and cause indigestion, diarrhoea or constipation.

-Consult your doctor if you rely on these medicines and are also prone to indigestion or ulcers.
+Talk to your GP if you rely on these medicines and are also prone to indigestion or ulcers.
 Paracetamol is a useful alternative.

-Certain tranquillisers, painkillers, iron tablets and cough medicines can cause constipation and some people get diarrhoea while taking antibiotics or blood pressure pills.
+Certain tranquillisers, painkillers, iron tablets and cough medicines can cause constipation and some people get diarrhoea while taking antibiotics or blood pressure medicine.

 Always tell your doctor if your prescribed medicines are upsetting your tummy.